pacian/Digital-Humanities-Toolkit/Readme.md

-# Guides to the Digital Humanities Toolkit
+# Guides to the Guide and Introduction Digital Humanities Toolkit

 ### Contents: